devhub-tud/devhub-prototype/README.md

 # Develop
 Make sure you use the codestile you can find in the root folder.
 The best way is to enable this as a post-save action in Eclipse.

-To work with Coffeescript in Eclipse, [this Eclipse Coffeescript plugin can be used](http://coffeescript-editor.eclipselabs.org.codespot.com/hg/).
+To work with Coffeescript in Eclipse, [this Eclipse Coffeescript plugin can be used](https://github.com/adamschmideg/coffeescript-eclipse).
+Note that this plugin depends on XText which can be found in the Eclipse Market place.